Atlanta Overloaded Truck Accident Lawyers

 An overloaded tractor-trailer poses a safety risk, and the company or driver that owns may face a heavy fine if caught.
 However, a truck carrying less cargo than it can handle means that the trucking company has to put more 18 wheelers on the road, which costs additional money.
 As a result, most trucking companies strive to load tractor-trailers as close as possible to the legal weight limits without going over.
 When a company is behind schedule or overbooked, it may decide to overload big rigs in order to get the work done on time - despite the risks.

-Seek an Experienced Lawyer Today
+Seek an Experienced Atlanta Truck Accident Attorney Today